Piergiorgio Odifreddi: Writing

 He has written editorials and books reviews for La rivista dei libri (the Italian edition of the New York Review of Books), is a regular contributor to Le Scienze (the Italian edition of Scientific American), and has also written for several newspapers such as La Repubblica, La Stampa and the weekly L'Espresso.
 The television stations Radio Tre, RAI Due and RAI Tre have hosted many of his discussions on various scientific topics.

-He has written many popular books about logic, mathematics, geometry and other scientific topics, usually ranging on a wide variety of topics, including phylosophy and literature.
+He has written many popular books about logic, mathematics, geometry and other scientific topics, usually ranging on a wide variety of topics, including philosophy and literature.